Considerations and Tips

 In General

-The following points are meant to help candidates to become better prepared for the questions and getting some ideas about what is needed in order to pass the examination.
+The following points are designed to help candidates better prepare for the examination questions and understand the requirements for passing.

 • If you are below the 50% rate at the examination, you most likely sat the examination too early.